Residency Year Overview

 - Check emails from faculty, mentors, departments, Office of Educator Preparation, other students, etc. daily and respond to emails in a timely manner.

-- Arrange a set schedule with mentors for the duration of pre-residency to complete 50 field hours (this does not include KAT/CAT/RITE candidates).
+- Arrange a set schedule with mentors for the duration of pre-residency to complete 50 field hours (this does not include KAT/RITE candidates).
 Sign in/out of the school and log field hours weekly in Watermark.

 - Help teachers prepare for the first day of school.